hunter-read/lfg-notify-bot/README.md

 * **By default only online, non-nsfw, and "GM and player(s) wanted" or "Player(s) wanted" flaired posts are matched.**
 * You can include as many *games*, *timezones*, *days of the week*, *keywords* as you want and the bot will send you a message when someone posts a game looking for players that meets your criteria.
 * If using *keywords*, keep them short and use abbreviations if they exist.
 Instead of just using `[curse of strahd]`,  also use `[strahd]` and `[cos]`.
 More is usually better.
+* While this bot does it's best to parse a user post, due to inconsistencies in how people post, there is no guarantee that the data it collects is 100% accurate.
+While the bot does try it's best, the very nature of text parsing is difficult.
+I recommend if you subscribe to this bot, to read through any post it thinks is applicable to your settings.
+If you see a blatant issue, please add an [issue to the github page](https://github.com/hunter-read/lfg-notify-bot/issues), or [send me](https://www.reddit.com/user/Perfekthuntr) a message on reddit and I will investigate.

 ------